steven-freed/freedactive/README.md

 ## Documentation
 ### Components
-#### Theory
+***Theory***
-A component in Freedactive is a first class function that returns an object literal.
-Components are structured in this fashion to allow developers to harness the power of access modifiers in JavaScript.
+A component in Freedactive is a first class function, meaning that functions are treated like variables or objects.
+Since *almost* everything in JavaScript is an object we can treat functions like objects as well.
+Functional components unlock the power of access modifiers in JavaScript.\

+A functional component may contain the following...
-1. constructor: the function component itself, everything in the Test function
+- constructor - the function itself creating the component (e.g. function Test())
-2. private: any variables or methods declard with var (var is function scoped)
+- private - any variables or methods declard with var (var is function scoped)
-3. public: any variables or methods declared using this
+- public - any variables or methods declared using this

-example:
 ```js
 function Test() {